Definitions and key ratios

 |

-Earnings per share (EPS) | Net result attributable to equity holders of the parent / Weighted average number of ordinary shares |
+Earnings per share (EPS) | Net result attributable to equity holders of the parent - interest on hybrid bond / Weighted average number of ordinary shares |

 Alternative performance measures (APMs) |